MassaHex/MCTrailerRemake-1.18.2/README.md

 ### Eating Animation : <a href="https://www.curseforge.com/minecraft/mc-mods/eating-animation-fabric">https://www.curseforge.com/minecraft/mc-mods/eating-animation-fabric</a>
 With this mod, you can make your eating in Minecraft more slow and realistic rather than an instant lunch.
 ### Effective : <a href="https://www.curseforge.com/minecraft/mc-mods/effective">https://www.curseforge.com/minecraft/mc-mods/effective</a>
-This mod adds tons of non-essential effects but makes the game look way more like the Trailer.
+This mod adds tons of non-essential effects but makes the game look way more like the trailer.
 ### Fabric API : <a href="https://www.curseforge.com/minecraft/mc-mods/fabric-api">https://www.curseforge.com/minecraft/mc-mods/fabric-api</a>
 This mod gives the other mods the ability to work.
 Without it, we would be screwed.
 ### Not Enough Animations : <a href="https://www.curseforge.com/minecraft/mc-mods/not-enough-animations">https://www.curseforge.com/minecraft/mc-mods/not-enough-animations</a>